giankd/mac-config/README.md

 Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.

+## Run single task

+You can also run single tasks with: `ansible-playbook main.yml --ask-become-pass --tags <any tag defined in main.yml>`